Day Camp for Children

 Early Care: 7:00 a.m. – 7:59 a.m., $2.00 fee for every 15 minutes

-Our hours are 8:00 a.m. – 5:30 p.m. daily; however early and late care are available.
+Our hours are 8:00 a.m. – 5:30 p.m. daily; however, early and late care are available.
 Please let us know in advance if you will be needing this service.
-A charge of $2 per 15 minutes will be incurred for the time prior to 8:00 a.m. or after 5:30 p.m.
+A $2 charge applies for each 15-minute interval before 8:00 a.m. or after 5:30 p.m.
 Children must be picked up by 6:00 p.m.

 Late Pickup: 5:31 p.m. – 6:01 p.m., $2.00 fee for every 15 minutes